DTH235658-Phan-Thanh-Hoai/DTH235658-PHANTHANHHOAI-NOPBAI/README.md

-# 👋 Hi, I'm Thanh Hoài, a third-year Information Technology student at An Giang University.
+# 👋 Hi, I'm Thanh Hoai,
+I am a junior Information Technology student at An Giang University.
 I am passionate about software development, problem-solving, and exploring new technologies.
 Currently, I am focusing on improving my skills in Python, .NET, and web development, with the goal of becoming a professional Software Engineer in the near future.

 [![GitHub followers](https://img.shields.io/github/followers/yourusername?style=social)](https://github.com/yourusername)